-As you can see, the intent of this email is to explore the possibility that there might be a potential need from our program managers managing the larger programs.
+As you can see, the intent of this email is to explore the possibility that there might be a potential need for our program managers managing the larger programs.
 I’m not sure at what point the size issue tips over into this need, but I thought I would check with you first.
 I am aware that you have worked closely with many/most of these large program leaders in the past, so hopefully, you will be able to provide me with some directive guidance.

 Please advise.
 Have a great day, and I am looking forward to our next face-to-face discussion.

 Total time: 2.5 hours due to wordsmithing and imaginary role-playing to reduce anxiety.
 From 1 minute to 150 minutes.
 If my math is correct, that is a 14,900% increase in waste.
 Lean purists are rolling over in their graves right now!

 I finally pressed the SEND button.
 Several of the Scrum values came to mind as I heard the swoosh of a successful send, most notably:

 - Courage – the willingness to create an environment of psychological safety where team members can speak their minds without fear of retribution